 The Code requires that "[f]illet welds deposited on opposite sides of a common plane of contact between two parts shall be interrupted at a corner common to both welds" (clause 2.8.8).
 This situation is frequently encountered on crossframes where rolled angle shapes are joined to gusset plates.
-Figure 142 shows a 1/2-inch holdback.
+Figure 142 shows a 1⁄2-inch holdback.
 This distance is prudent given the variety of angles that can be encountered between crossframe members and gussets.
-Given the acute angle at point "A" in figure 142 between the rolled angle shape and the edge of the gusset plate, the 1/2-inch holdback provides enough clearance between the end of the fillet weld and the edge of the gusset plate.
+Given the acute angle at point "A" in figure 142 between the rolled angle shape and the edge of the gusset plate, the 1⁄2-inch holdback provides enough clearance between the end of the fillet weld and the edge of the gusset plate, preventing interference with the end of the fillet weld and the edge of the gusset plate.